 - Use the convection setting for baking.
 Seriously, convection baking is one of the best uses for any kind of convection oven, and you’ll be in good hands here if you like to make cookies and cakes… just make sure that you purchased one large enough in the first place.

 - Clean microwave splatters before using the convection function.
 The convection feature has a bad habit of “baking on” stains when used, and microwaves tend to splatter a bit when not used carefully.
 This can lead to a serious mess if you don’t wipe things down in between.
+We did find that stainless steel interiors made this a bit easier to handle, but it’s best to just avoid the problem entirely.

 Follow the above practices and you’ll be in good hands.